 Where to seek help?

-The State Migration Service (SMS) of Ukraine is the only legit state authority thay admit all applications, process it and make considerations (grant refugee status or complementary protection status).
+The State Migration Service of Ukraine (hereinafter the SMSU) is the only legit state authority they admit all applications, process it and make considerations (grant refugee status or complementary protection status).

 Asylum in Ukraine